 While an average is a reasonable way to look at population, it makes less sense for a categorical variable like statefips ("categorical" means the variable takes on a number of discrete categories; there is no state 11.5, for example).

-To look at the distribution of these categorical variables, it may be helpful to make a frequency table, which is easy in R using table():
+To look at the distribution of categorical variables, it is helpful to make a frequency table, which is easy in R using table(), combined with a reference to a specific variable.
+To refer to one specific variable, use the syntax 'dataframe\$varname'.